Landmarks in Italy

 - Still in use today, this 1st century amphitheater is one of the most well preserved ancient sites.
 The Arena di Verona was once able to hold up to 30,000 people.
 This magnificent structure was a central hub for performances and sporting events.
 If you would like to get a taste of what life and entertainment may have been like thousands of years ago, you can still take in an Opera at this amazing venue.

-- One of the most well-known and famous sites in Italy is the Colosseum Rome.
-It is the largest Amphitheatre ever built and still stands strong in the city center of Rome.
+- One of the most well-known and famous sites in Italy is the Rome Coliseum.
+It is the largest Amphitheatre ever built and still stands strong in the city centre of Rome.
 Its main purpose was to hold violent gladiator games where men and animals would fight to their death for the entertainment of spectators.
 Tours of this historic site run most days of the week and can give you a look into the life and interests of the people of ancient Rome.

 - Pompeii Italy is another location that is filled with history and tragedy and is a must-see for all of those interested in the people and times of ancient Rome.
 This ancient city was buried under meters of volcanic ash after an eruption from Mt.
 Vesuvius.
 The layers of ash preserved this city, frozen at the time of the eruption and the Pompeii ruins offer a rare and unique view into the daily life of ancient Roman culture.